gvwilson/sensibleadventures/iffy/iffy.md

 An old woman smiled back warmly.
-Her brown face was lined with a century of wrinkles, and what was left of her hair was pulled back tightly across against her scalp in a style that Iffy had only ever seen in her history class.
+Her brown face was lined with a century of wrinkles, and what was left of her hair was pulled back tightly in a bun in a style that Iffy had only ever seen in history sims.
 "Hello," the face said.
 "You must be Miz Kwan.
 I'm Doctor Johel.